AI Release Engineering

 FeatBit's AI-native attributes connect deeply with OpenTelemetry.
 Every flag evaluation, every rollout event, every experiment assignment is a traceable signal in the observability pipeline.
 This means an AI agent doesn't just trigger a release — it can monitor what actually happens, correlate flag state with telemetry, and reason about production behavior in context.

-The result: agents can perform precise, context-aware rollbacks without human approval, or autonomously construct and activate experiments to test hypotheses against live traffic — closing the loop between release and evaluation entirely within the agent's own reasoning cycle.
+The result: agents can perform precise, context-aware rollbacks within predefined policy bounds, or construct and activate experiments to test hypotheses against live traffic — closing more of the loop between release and evaluation within the agent's operating cycle.

 See the Agent Loop